jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/classification_node.md

 ![](images/clip.png)

-The ROS node for Classification with CLIP.
+The ROS node for Classification with CLIP or ImageBind.

 ## System Configuration
 ![](images/large_scale_vil_system.png)